-Updates to your lifecycle configuration may take up to 24 hours to go into effect.
-This means that when you change your lifecycle configuration, Object Lifecycle Management may still perform actions based on the old configuration for up to 24 hours.
+Updates to your lifecycle configuration might take up to 24 hours to go into effect.
+This means that when you change your lifecycle configuration, Object Lifecycle Management might still perform actions based on the old configuration for up to 24 hours.

 For example, if you change an

 Agecondition from 10 days to 20 days, an object that is 11 days old could be deleted by Object Lifecycle Management up to 24 hours later, due to the criteria of the old configuration.

 Deleteaction will not take effect on an object while the object either has an object hold placed on it or a retention policy that it has not yet fulfilled.
 Any

 Deleteaction that would occur while an object had a hold or retention policy restriction instead occurs after the restrictions no longer apply to the object.

 SetStorageClassaction is not affected by the existence of object holds or retention policies.

 Unlike changing an object's storage class manually, using

 not rewrite an object.
 This gives Object Lifecycle Management certain pricing